garmeniakos/Ax-Printed-ML-Classifiers/README.md

 # Cross-layer approximatios for printed ML circuits

-## Verilog Models
+## Description
-In each /[name_of_dataset] directory you can find the verilog code for the exact baseline models (in /exact_model directory) for all of the 4 different classification algorithms (MLP-C, MLP-R, SVM-C, SVM-R).
-In the /wr_approx_model directory you can find the verilog codes for our approximate models with our coefficient approximation.
+In each /[name_of_dataset] directory you can find the verilog codes for the exact and approximate models for all of the 4 different classification algorithms (MLP-C, MLP-R, SVM-C, SVM-R).

+**Exact_model**: Exact bespoke baseline models

+**Only_coef_approx**: Models with 'only coefficient approximation'

+**Proposed_approx**: Our proposed approximate models with 'coefficient approximation & pruning' / 'only pruning' for different accuracy thresholds (i.e., 1%, 2%, 5%)

 ## Exact baseline models